 Acknowledging those stressors and putting in plans of action to eliminate or diffuse them is the key to getting over shingles.

 And note: there’s no way to cure shingles in 3 days!
 Anyone who says so is lying, but hopefully using these tips you can get rid of them quickly without any complications.

 * * * * *

-Also if you’re over 60 there is a shingles vaccination (called shingrix) which you can ask your doctor about.
+If you’re over 60 there is a shingles vaccination (called shingrix) to help with the prevention of shingles.
+You can ask your doctor or healthcare provider about it if you’re interested.
 And yes, it’s still worth getting even if you’ve had shingles as you can get it more than once!

 Have you ever had or currently have shingles?
 Any tips to add?
 Drop them below!

 DON'T WANT TO MISS A LIFE UPDATE?
 Join the THM Community!